Best Things to Do in Pittsburgh, Pennsylvania

 Trundle Manor

-It’s worth mentioning that you can get into Trundle Manor by appointment only.
+Sound like your kind of place?
+Note that visitors can only get into Trundle Manor by appointment.
 Check out their website for more information and to book a tour.

 Duquesne Incline

-Want to get gorgeous, panoramic views of Pittsburgh without hiking up the giant Mount Washington?
-Head to the Duquesne Incline for a slow meander up or down the hill on an old-fashioned funicular.
+Want to marvel at gorgeous, panoramic views of Pittsburgh without hiking up Mount Washington?
+Trudge up the Duquesne Incline for a slow meander up or down the hill on an old-fashioned funicular.

 Duquesne Incline

-As you journey either up or down in one of two original 1877 cable cars, take in the glassy river views, and the breathtaking Pittsburgh skyline.
-For a gorgeous photo opportunity, head to the Duquesne Incline during the golden hour, just as the sun begins to dip, bathing the scenery in an amber glow.
+As you journey up and down in one of two original 1877 cable cars, take in the glassy river views and the breathtaking Pittsburgh skyline.
+For a gorgeous photo opportunity, head up the Duquesne Incline during the golden hour, just as the sun begins to dip, bathing the scenery in an amber glow.

 RELATED: Top-Rated Day Trips from Pittsburgh

-Tickets for the Duquesne Incline are just $2.75 each way and can be bought either from the Upper Station or Lower Station depending on which way you’re traveling.
+Tickets for the Duquesne Incline are just $2.75 each way and can be bought either from the Upper Station in the Mount Washington neighborhood or Lower Station, depending on which way you’re traveling.
 Enjoy the ride!

 Treksplorer